Miller Williams: Poetry

 Miller received the 1963–64 Amy Lowell Poetry Travelling Scholarship, and he won the 1991 Poets' Prize for his collection Living on the Surface.

 In 1997, President Bill Clinton selected Williams to read his poem "Of History and Hope" at Clinton's second inauguration, instantly bringing Williams to national attention.
 In addition, President Clinton presented Williams with the National Arts Award for his lifelong contribution to the arts.

 Personal life

 Miller had spina bifida.
 He died on January 1, 2015, of Alzheimer's disease.
 In February, 2016, his daughter Lucinda Williams released a song entitled "If My Love Could Kill," as a testament to her father's suffering from this disability.

-Williams lived in Fayetteville with his wife Jordan.
-Besides their daughter Lucinda Williams, a three-time Grammy Award winning country music, folk, and rock singer, named "America's best songwriter" by TIME magazine in 2002, they had a son, Robert, and another daughter, Karyn, who graduated from the School of Nursing at the University of Arkansas.
+Williams lived in Fayetteville with his second wife, Jordan, who had been his student.
+Williams and his first wife, Lucille Fern Day, had three children together: Lucinda Williams, a three-time Grammy Award winning singer-songwriter, another daughter, Karyn, who graduated from the School of Nursing at the University of Arkansas, and a son, Robert.
 Williams also had three grandchildren, and eight great-grandchildren.